 Either way, they are an interesting tree.
 Similar to apples, wild pears are a member of the Rosaceae family, but typically produce clusters of small 2-4cm pears that are often quite hard until they ripen mid-autumn.

-When we came upon them in early November, most except the highest clusters had already fallen to the ground.
-Upon tasting them we were surprised to discover how sweet they actually are – full of true pear flavor, with slightly spicy finish.
+When we came upon them in early November, most of the crop except the highest clusters had already fallen to the ground.
+We were surprised to discover how sweet they actually are – full of true pear flavor, with slightly spicy finish.
 Followed by the hit of sweetness, there’s an element of bitterness and the sort of astringency that makes your mouth feel as though its been turned inside out.
-Sounds terrible I know, but this was an exciting revelation as all of these characteristics are what make for an excellent perry.
-Always having had a soft spot for cider’s more sophisticated cousin, we just knew we had to see what they would become with the help of the transformative powers of fermentation.
+There's a reason they call them spitters!
+But this was great news, because these tannins are what make for an excellent perry.

-We then let it ferment slowly over the next 4 months, and aged another 4 months on the lees to allow the flavours and textures to develop fully.
+We then let it ferment slowly over the next 4 months, and aged another 4 months on the lees.

-Our 2016 Old Orchard Perry is fragrant and floral, delicate and refined when compared to cider - with true pear aroma and a hint of spice.
-Produced using the ‘methode traditionelle’ – whereby we add a dosage with a little yeast to the finished perry and allow it to undergo a secondary fermentation in the bottle to create natural fine carbonation.
-The resulting tipple is more comparable to a brut sparkling wine or champagne with wonderful soft tiny bubbles that linger.
+Our 2016 Old Orchard Perry is fragrant and floral, more delicate and refined than cider - with true pear aroma and a hint of spice.
+Produced using the ‘methode traditionelle’ to create natural fine carbonation.
+The result is more comparable to a brut sparkling wine or champagne with wonderful soft tiny bubbles that linger.

 We hope you enjoy it as much as we do.
-Now available in our online shop!
+Now available for purchase in our online shop.